 After giving an orientation on the basic techniques of nighttime photography, Instructor E. David Luria will take you to the most photogenic areas on the western end of the National Mall.

-Note: As we emerge from the COVID-19 Pandemic, we will practice Social Distancing and wear masks during this safari.
+Note: As we continue to emerge from the COVID-19 Pandemic, we will practice safety protocols in effect.

 During this nighttime workshop, participants have the unique opportunity to learn how to photograph- shooting on Manual Mode – the nighttime radiance of candles and lanterns in the deep blue period of civil twilight as well as Mount Vernon’s spectacular holiday fireworks over the Potomac River.